9er's Mastering and Music

 The MX-35 / MX-10 is one of the most popular Ampexes as a mic preamp.
 Before I started building my own preamps, I would have thought these sounded absolutely amazing, but I am spoiled now and have much higher standards than I did back then.
 These are mixers so they don't have all that unnecessary stuff in them that the tape electronics have.
 I have looked every which way at the MX and to really make one rock, I would want to convert it to a 4 in/4 out mic preamp instead of a mixer, replace at least 2 of the mic trafos, and add at least 2 output transformers for balanced low Z outputs.
 This requires the addition of tubes and a new second power supply for the new tubes OR installing Op-amps and a power supply for them.
 This is so expensive that I don't believe it is worth it.
 The MX uses an EF86 first stage and a 12AU7 cathode follower.
 This is very similar to the 601.
 With upgraded mic transformers on the MX, you get a very similar circuit to the 601, but with unbalanced outs only, little or no overdrive ability, lower gain, and no meter.

 If someone gave me an Ampex MX-35, I would sell it and buy 601s for conversion.
-For the typical cost of an MX-35, I can build you a dual mono 601 that will blow away the MX in sound and functionality.
+A dual mono 601 will blow away the MX in sound and functionality.
 (The unmodded MX is really only useful with 2 channels when used as a mic preamp with a DAW.)

 Visit my MX-35 recap page for more.